Search:

 The psalmist knew the sweetness of his salvation, he knew the glory of the days he had walked with the Lord; but he did not know how many days remained for him to do so (vv.
 12-15).
 He had been raised in a God-fearing environment and learned well of the goodness of God.
 His one c …

-Psalms 76:1 – 76:12 (commentary)
+Jerusalem - The City of God - Psalms 76:1 – 76:12 (commentary)

 Most commentators agree this psalm belongs to the time when God overthrew Sennacherib’s hosts before the gates of Jerusalem.
 Like Psalm 75 it is a hymn of praise.
 We are told how God is great (v.
 1) and His fame is known in (Zion) Jerusalem (v.
 2).
 He is known because of His defe …

-When Jesus comes to rule His people - Psalms 98:1 – 98:9 (commentary)
+When Jesus Comes to Rule His People - Psalms 98:1 – 98:9 (commentary)

-Enjoying the Lord in Difficult Situations - Psalms 111:1 – 111:10 (commentary)
+Enjoying The Lord in Difficult Situations - Psalms 111:1 – 111:10 (commentary)

-Praising The LORD at Night - Psalms 134:1 – 134:3 (commentary)
+Praising The Lord at Night - Psalms 134:1 – 134:3 (commentary)

 This short psalm says we are to bless the Lord.
 This is what we will be doing for all eternity.
 We will be blessing and praising the Lord who has done great things for us.
 From the least to the greatest, from the king on the throne to the slave in the field, everyone is to praise …

-Praise The Lord With All Your Heart - Psalms 138:1 – 138:8 (commentary)
+His Love Never Fails - Psalms 138:1 – 138:8 (commentary)

 This is a Psalm of David written when he was surrounded by enemies and possibly at the time of Absalom’s rebellion.
 David has and inter compulsion to Worship when he says “I will praise Thee with my whole heart” (v.
 1).
 This is a true characteristic of David that when h …

-Shout Praises to The LORD - Psalms 146:1 – 146:10 (commentary)
+Shout Praises to The Lord - Psalms 146:1 – 146:10 (commentary)

-Praise The Lord - Psalms 148:1 – 148:14 (commentary)
+Come Praise The Lord - Psalms 148:1 – 148:14 (commentary)

-In this life we hear many clichés like, live and let live, time will tell, when at first you don’t succeed try again etc. In Christian circles we often hear “Praise the Lord,” which can come flying out of our mouth without much thought behind it.
+In this life we hear many clichs like, live and let live, time will tell, when at first you don’t succeed try again etc. In Christian circles we often hear “Praise the Lord,” which can come flying out of our mouth without much thought behind it.
 However in this …

-Paul writes to Philemon from prison - Philemon 1:1 – 1:7 (commentary)
+Paul Writes to Philemon From Prison - Philemon 1:1 – 1:7 (commentary)

 A Song of Praise - Isaiah 12:1 – 12:6 (commentary)

 This chapter is a hymn of praise.
 “Salvation” is a key theme in this song.
 The refrain in verse two “The Lord, even Jehovah, is my strength and my son; He is also my salvation,” was sung at the Exodus (Ex.
-15:2) and at the rededication of the templ …
+15:2) and at the re-dedication of the templ …

 Discipline of the Servant - Isaiah 42:10 – 42:25 (commentary)